MISSOURI ASSOCIATION OF ELEMENTARY SCHOOL PRINCIPALS

 Section 2: The Association may receive grants for special purposes and may deposit and expend these funds per terms specified by the grantor and approved by the Executive Committee.

 Section 3: The properties and funds of the Association, together with any funds or properties received by gift, bequest, devise or accrued income, shall be the charge of the Executive Committee for investment and safekeeping.
 No part of the funds shall be spent except as recommended by the Steering and Finance Committee by majority vote.
 The MAESP Executive Director shall make a financial report at each meeting of the Executive Committee.
 The Association records and accounts shall be audited annually by a certified public accountant and a report made to the Executive Committee.
 The MAESP Executive Director, shall be responsible for maintaining a complete accounting system which clearly identifies all receipts and expenditures.
-The Executive Director and other office personnel shall be bonded for the amount of funds handled by the Association.
+The Executive Director and other office personnel shall be bonded for funds handled by the Association.

 Section 4: No part of the net income, revenue or grants of the Association shall be used for the personal benefit of any member, officer, or private individual except that reasonable compensation may be paid for expenses or services.
 No member, officer, or private individual shall be entitled to share in the distribution of any part of the assets of the Association on its dissolution or liquidation.
 In the event of such dissolution or liquidation, the assets of the Association, after payment of debt and obligations, shall be transferred to an organization with federal tax exemption for charitable and educational uses and purposes like those of this Association.
 The receiving organization shall be designated by the Executive Committee at its final meeting.

 Section 1: For general membership meetings, thirty (30) members, representing at least six (6) of the MAESP districts, shall constitute a quorum.